• Skip to main content

 Below are the new words used in the example sentence.

-• ano – あの : a determiner used before a noun referring to a thing not close to the speaker.
+- ano – あの : a determiner used before a noun which refers to something not close to the speaker.
 In the example, this is used before “ringo” to say “that apple” in Japanese.

 This is a typical usage of “amakatta”.
 When we want to use the past tense form of “amai”, this ta form is the best option.